FredKSchott/snowpack/docs/guides/streaming-imports.md

 stream: Fetch your npm dependencies on-demand from a remote ESM CDN.
 ---

 Snowpack v3.0 introduces a new feature called **Streaming Imports** that fetches imported packages on-demand during development and building.
-By managing your frontend dependencies with Snowpack, you can leave `npm` for your tooling-only packages or even drop your dependency on `npm`/`yarn`/`pnpm` all togther.
+By managing your frontend dependencies with Snowpack, you can leave `npm` for your tooling-only packages or even drop your dependency on `npm`/`yarn`/`pnpm` all together.

 ## Enable Streaming Imports